kestra-io/docs/content/docs/15.how-to-guides/debezium.md

 How to enable databases to leverage Debezium tasks and triggers.

-In order to ensure the change data capture works seamlessly and get the Debezium tasks and triggers running, you need to perform the necessary setup on the database.
-We will look into the setup steps in detail.
+In order to ensure the change data capture works seamlessly and to get the Debezium tasks and triggers running, you need to perform the necessary setup on the database.
+Below are instructions on how to set this up.

 ## Debezium with MySQL